 Tennis Pro Corner

-Being my 8th season as Gwendolen’s Head Professional and third season directing Gwendolen’s junior summer camps I look forward to seeing adults and juniors learn new skills, find great hitting partners, and challenging themselves to reach new athletic goals.
+This is my first season as Gwendolen’s Head Professional and I look forward to seeing adults and juniors learn new skills, find great hitting partners, and challenging themselves to reach new athletic goals.

 Strategy for the Recreational or Advanced Player